slowernews/wisdom-tldr/README.md

 > *'Be the person your dog think you are.'*

+> *'Cancel your pity party.
+Pull yourself together and take total ownership for everything in your life.'*

 > *'The definition of a man is and should be an evolving target.
 Never stop working on yourself.
 Always strive to be better.'*

 > *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*